 (5) Santa Cruz Island Ironwood

-Jutta Burger exclaimed with surprise when she saw this tree in the west side forest grove.
+Jutta Burger exclaimed with surprise when she saw this tree in the Native Plant Area.
 The Santa Cruz Island Ironwood

 (Lyonothamnus floribundus ssp. aspleniifolius ) is a California native, but not found all over the state.
 Its tiny home is the chaparral and oak woodlands of the rocky coast canyons of the Channel Islands, off the coast of Santa Barbara, and in that territory it’s becoming rare.
 It is available in the nursery trade, but to find one growing here was most unexpected.
 Its cluster of white flowers attracts numerous pollinating insects.
 See more photos on CalPhotos, and read about it at CalFlora and Calscape.